 Applying sprays before SWD is present may needlessly decimate populations of beneficial predatory insects and pollinators.
 Check traps daily as harvest approaches and initiate sprays if flies are captured.
 Once sprays are needed, choose spray materials and time applications to protect pollinators.
 Check the first ripe fruit very closely--maintaining a clean planting is easier than trying to regain control.
 When possible, use materials with a FIFRA 2(ee), 24(c), or full label that specifies rates for SWD management since the product's effectiveness has been established at these rates.

-The table above lists insecticides that have been effective against SWD for especially vulnerable crops.
+The table below lists insecticides that have been effective against SWD for especially vulnerable crops.
 Materials with a long preharvest interval may be used right after harvest to decrease populations if later susceptible crops are nearby.